a3mc/lead-inspector/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

----

-For any questions or issues, please reach out to the project maintainer.
+For any questions or issues, please reach out to the project maintainer